Novak Djokovic beats Roger Federer in epic five-set match to win Wimbledon men’s title

 The sets were 7-6 (5), 1-6, 7-6 (4), 4-6 and 13-12 (3).
 The final lasted nearly five hours, longer than any other Wimbledon final.

-"Unfortunately in these kinds of matches," Djokovic said, "one of the players has to lose."
+"Unfortunately in these kinds of matches one of the players has to lose," Djokovic said.
+"It's quite unreal."

-It was the first championship to end in a tiebreaker.
-Wimbledon decreed matches would end in a tiebreaker at 12-12 beginning this year to do away with never-ending matches.
+It was also the first championship to end in a tiebreaker.
+Wimbledon decreed matches would end in a tiebreaker at 12 games all beginning this year to do away with never-ending matches.

 SERENA WILLIAMS LOSES TO SIMONA HALEP IN WIMBLEDON WOMEN'S FINAL